llogiq/llogiq.github.io/_drafts/traits.md

 ### Bit-Operators

 The following operators are defined to be used bitwise.
-Note that unlike the `!`-Operator, the short-circuiting `&&` and `||` cannot be overloaded – because this would require them to avoid eagerly evaluating their arguments, which isn't possible in Rust – and even if it were possible, e.g. using closures as a workaround, it would just be confusing other developers.
+Note that unlike the `!`-operator, the short-circuiting `&&` and `||` cannot be overloaded – because this would require them to avoid eagerly evaluating their arguments, which isn't easily possible in Rust – and even if it were possible, e.g. using closures as a workaround, it would just be confusing other developers.

 Operator|Trait
 --------|-----